evangboucher/DynaDoc/api.md

     "GlobalHash",            //PrimaryHash Value
     {                        //RangeValue, Action, and Additional options as defined by the AWS-SDK "RangeValue": "GlobalRangeValue", //PrimaryRange Value
         "Action": "<",                     //Comparative action for the range value.
-       "ReturnConsumedCapacity": "TOTAL",
+Defaults to "=" "ReturnConsumedCapacity": "TOTAL",
        "ScanIndexForward": false,
        "Limit": 10